Skip to main content

 Due diligence can allay transition concerns

 “The biggest message is that you cannot sign a contract with a hosting provider and walk away,” she says.
 “Using a hosted solution does not relieve the financial institution from the responsibility of protecting data.
-Make sure you have a strong relationship with the provider and hold them accountable, and be aware of who has access to your data and your environment.”
+"Ensure you maintain a strong relationship with your provider and hold them accountable.
+Be mindful of who has access to your data and environment."

-To take advantage of the efficiencies and security tied to a hosted solution, financial institutions may simply need to reallocate spending from on-premise infrastructure to software and systems that are web-based; no increase may be necessary.
-This adjustment of spending and mindset makes it possible for the bank or credit union to focus on the business of banking and its critical strategic goals, whether those are growth, creating better customer experiences, or something else.
+To benefit from the efficiencies and security of a hosted solution, financial institutions may need to shift their spending.
+They can move funds from on-premise infrastructure to web-based software and systems.
+This change may not require any additional spending.
+This change in spending and mindset allows the bank or credit union to concentrate on banking and its key strategic goals.
+These goals may include growth, improving customer experiences, or other priorities.

 Abrigo Data Center

-Abrigo software can be hosted in a state-of-the-art environment with dedicated information security and information technology teams, making it easier to keep your software running efficiently.
-Join over 1000 financial institutions in the Abrigo Data Center and have easier upgrades, secure data, and enhanced customer support.
+Abrigo software is hosted in a modern environment.
+It features dedicated information security and IT teams.
+This setup makes it easier to keep your software running efficiently.
+Join over 1,000 financial institutions in the Abrigo Data Center.
+Experience easier upgrades, secure data, and enhanced customer support.

 Lending & Credit Risk